mjohnston/react-native-webpack-server/README.md

 Since this is built on Webpack you can now leverage the growing ecosystem of addons such as [React Hot Loader](https://github.com/gaearon/react-hot-loader).

 To enable hot reload, make sure you first install the `react-hot-loader` package and then start the server with `--hot=1`.

+You'll also need to configure Webpack.
+See the [Babel+ES6 config](https://github.com/mjohnston/react-native-webpack-server/blob/master/Examples/BabelES6/webpack.config.js) for an example.

 **NOTE:** hot reload currently only works with the web socket executor (hit CMD+D in the simulator).
 If you regurlarly use this feature, you might want to default to the web socket exeuctor in development: